- 11.5 - Released in 2012

 Faster access to data blocks in a table.

-Give the two types of tables involved in producing a star schema and the type of data they hold.
+Give the two types of tables involved in producing a star schema

 Fact tables and dimension tables.
 A fact table contains measurements while dimension tables will contain data that will help describe the fact tables.